oracle/opengrok/plugins/README.md

 There is a config file `ldap-plugin-config.xml` specified globally that will be used by LdapPlugin.
 See LdapPlugin directory for sample of this config file.

+This snippet can be put info read-only configuration that is passed to the indexer via the -R option.

 ```xml